wojciechmadry/cpu6502emulator/README.md

 Now working on :
  - Adding instruction set
  - Implementing RTS - Working - But i think something is wrong
+ - Im not sure about page crossing
--  Working on implement LDX
+ - Working on STA